penpot/penpot-docs/technical-guide/getting-started.md

 plugin.
 You can use the old **docker-compose** tool, but all the documentation supposes you are using the V2.

-You can easily check which version of **docker compose** you have.
-If you can execute `docker compose` command, then you have V2.
+You can easily check which version of **docker-compose** you have.
+If you can execute `docker-compose` command, then you have V2.
 If you need to write `docker-compose` (with a `-`) for it to work, you have the old version.

 ### Start Penpot